openstates/enhancement-proposals/final/001-purpose-and-process.md

 	- **Author(s), Implementer(s)**  - these can be multiple project members, implementer can be blank initially.
 	- **Created, Updated**: Updated should be updated when substantial changes are adopted.
 	- **Status**: Draft, Accepted, Rejected, Withdrawn, Final, Superseded
+	- **Issue**: To better track the current status of various proposals, all proposals must have a linked issue with the appropriate status tag.
 	- **Draft PR**: Link to Draft PR discussion.
 	- **Approval PR**: Link to Approval PR discussion.
 3. **Abstract** - Concise summary of the proposal.